Frequently Asked Questions

 Q: Do you provide information for any other chemicals besides Chlorine?

 The Chlorine Institute’s mission chemicals are chlorine, sodium and potassium hydroxides, and sodium hypochlorite; and the distribution and use of hydrogen chloride and the distribution of vinyl chloride monomer.
-Pamphlets with relevant information are provided as a public service and can be downloaded without cost or for a nominal fee from our online bookstore by clicking on the link provided in the last section of this page.
+Pamphlets with relevant information are provided as a public service and can be downloaded without cost or for a nominal fee from our online bookstore.

 Q: Is chlorine flammable?
 What kind of fire extinguisher should be used if there is a fire where there’s chlorine?